Andre-L-Melo/R_Language-Data_Analytics/Customer_Churn_Analytics/Readme.md

 ```
 By using this model we have obtained an accuracy level of 80%, which means that, for every 100 records, our model gets 80 right.
 Of course, the accuracy level depends on the project, it is a metric that must be defined on the business case, before starting the project.

+By using this model we have obtained an accuracy level of 80%, which means that, for every 100 records, our model gets 80 right.
+Of course, the accuracy level depends on the project, it is a metric that must be defined in the business case, before starting the project.

-Let's print the Confusion Matrix, that basicaly shows how our model did the predictions.
+Let's print the Confusion Matrix, which shows how our model did the predictions.
 It creates a relation between successes and mistakes.
 Have you ever heard of False Positive and False Negative?
 Well, I believe the image below will help you understand:

  <img src="https://miro.medium.com/max/675/0*3VJ0eMdSaifXrCeP.png"
       alt = "Confusion Matrix"
       style="width:300;height:250px;"/>

-So, what we will get is the relation of scores and mistakes did by our model.
+So, what we will get is the relation of scores and mistakes committed by our model.

 ``` r
 library(gmodels)